svok/kotlin-multiplatform-sample/README.md

 [Moorwork Node Gradle plugin](https://plugins.gradle.org/plugin/com.moowork.node).

 Other promising plugin is [Jetbrains Kotlin Frontend Plugin](https://github.com/Kotlin/kotlin-frontend-plugin).
-But it looks abandoned: there are no updates for couple monthes, several merge requests waiting for acception, plenty unclosed issues and annoying bugs.
+But it looks abandoned: there are no updates for couple monthes, several merge requests are waiting for acception for monthes, there are plenty unclosed issues and annoying bugs.

 The experiments in this project motivate me to plan another gradle plugin for kotlin-based JS frameworks.